-Have you ever driven with a new driver, especially one who is clearly afraid?
-When you know the person operating a vehicle is anything less than confident, you may find yourself afraid as well.
-While this fear passes for some, others are plagued by a fear of the road well beyond the duration of a driver’s education course.
+Have you ever driven with a driver who is clearly afraid?
+When you know the person operating the vehicle is anything less than confident, you may find yourself afraid as well.
+While this fear eventually passes for some, others are plagued by a fear of the road well beyond the duration of their early driving years.

 Why is this significant?

-- Keep driving even, and especially, after an accident.
 If you have a poor experience behind the wheel, get back out there.
 Unless you are willing to resign yourself to alternative transportation forever, it’s very important to make sure that you have an up-to-date driver’s license and that you stay in practice.
-You never know when you are going to have to drive somewhere in an emergency.

 Start by driving in an empty parking lot or on roads that have decreased amounts of traffic.
 The more you practice and continue to drive, start adding in more roadways and busier areas.
 Hopefully, you start to cope with the anxiety and driving will get easier.